Gone With The....

 Sam Wilson

-The compute aspect of Foundations of Graphics & Compute - Volume 2: Rendering is what makes it stand out for me.
+The graphics aspect of Foundations of Graphics & Compute - Volume 2: Rendering is what makes it stand out for me.

 Sam Wilson